Escape Big Tech / Secure Email: Reclaiming Your Privacy from Gmail & Big Tech

 2. Scan attachments before opening

-• Be especially cautious with unexpected attachments
+• Use antivirus; be cautious with unexpected attachments

 3. Be mindful of metadata

-Managing Spam and Preserving Privacy
+Managing Spam and Preserving Email Privacy

 2. Be strategic with your real email address